Bilingual memory: Bilingual mental lexicon

 Mental lexicon refers to the permanent store of words in an individual's memory, and is thought to be organized in a semantic network.
-This network is related to the spreading activation model purposed by Collins and Loftus, as one word (node) is activated, words that are semantically and lexically related will also be activated.
+This network is related to the spreading activation model proposed by Collins and Loftus, as one word (node) is activated, words that are semantically and lexically related will also be activated, the same being applied to one or more languages.
 Evidence has been found to support the view that a bilingual individual has the same conceptual system for both of their languages.
 Dong, Gui, and Macwhinney have demonstrated the convergence of a new language into a preexisting mental lexicon in their article "Shared and Separate Meanings in the Bilingual Mental Lexicon".
 When a person first learns a second language, the language has its own conceptual system and is heavily reliant on the first language to gain understanding and meaning of the new words.
 For example, a Spanish learner is learning the word gato, and will refer back to their original language (ex.
 English) to translate it into "cat" to gain meaning, relation, and contextual information surrounding that word.
 However, the more advanced an individual becomes in acquiring a certain language, the two conceptual systems will eventually converge into one, where one language influences the other and vice versa.